 The New School's Bachelor's Program for Adults and Transfer Students welcomes applications from people of all ages and walks of life with the maturity to take charge of their education and complete a bachelor's degree in a stimulating, nontraditional academic environment.
 You can go to school part-time or full-time.

 This undergraduate program is designed for students with some prior college education, although that is not a prerequisite for admission.
-All applicants must have a high school diploma or qualified GED.
-SAT or ACT scores are not required but will be considered by the admission committee if provided.
+All applicants must have a high school diploma or qualified GED, TASC, or HiSET.

 Most students enter with at least 24 transfer credits from another college or university.
 Up to 84 credits can be transferred, provided they were earned for courses that are consistent with the academic values of The New School and grades of C or better were awarded.
 Our admission counselors can provide a preliminary transfer credit evaluation before you formally apply for admission.
 Contact the Office of Admission to schedule a transfer credit review.